causify-ai/tutorials/class_project_instructions/Projects/CmdStanPy_Project_Description.md

 **Description**

-CmdStanPy is a Python interface to Stan, a powerful probabilistic programming language designed for statistical modeling and high-performance statistical computation.
-It allows users to fit complex models using Bayesian inference and offers robust tools for parameter estimation, model diagnostics, and visualization.
+CmdStanPy is a Python interface to Stan, a powerful platform for statistical modeling and high-performance statistical computation.
+It allows users to fit Bayesian models using Markov Chain Monte Carlo (MCMC) methods.
+CmdStanPy provides a straightforward way to define models in Stan's modeling language and access the sampling algorithms for parameter estimation.

 Technologies Used
 CmdStanPy

-- Enables Bayesian statistical modeling with a focus on flexibility and performance.
+- Offers a user-friendly interface for defining and fitting Bayesian models.
-- Supports a wide range of distributions and models, including hierarchical models and time-series analysis.
+- Supports a variety of sampling algorithms, including NUTS (No-U-Turn Sampler).
-- Provides tools for model diagnostics, including posterior predictive checks and convergence diagnostics.
+- Facilitates model diagnostics and posterior predictive checks.
+- Allows for efficient handling of large datasets and complex models.

 ---

-### Project 1: Predicting Housing Prices with Bayesian Regression (Difficulty: 1 - Easy)
+**Project 1: Predicting House Prices Using Bayesian Regression**

-**Project Objective**
+**Difficulty**: 1 (Easy)
-Develop a Bayesian regression model to predict housing prices based on various features like location, size, and amenities, optimizing for accuracy in predictions.
+**Project Objective**: Use Bayesian regression to predict house prices based on various features such as square footage, number of bedrooms, and location.
+Optimize the model to provide credible intervals for predictions.

-**Dataset Suggestions**
+**Dataset Suggestions**:
-Utilize open datasets available on Kaggle that contain housing price information along with relevant features.

-**Tasks**
-- Data Preprocessing: Clean and preprocess the dataset, handling missing values and encoding categorical variables.
+- Kaggle's "House Prices: Advanced Regression Techniques" dataset.

+**Tasks**:
-- Model Definition: Define a Bayesian linear regression model using CmdStanPy, specifying priors for the parameters.
+- Define the Bayesian regression model using CmdStanPy.
+- Preprocess the dataset (handle missing values, encode categorical variables).
-- Model Fitting: Fit the model to the training data and evaluate the posterior distributions of the parameters.
+- Fit the model to the training data and assess model convergence.
-- Model Evaluation: Use metrics like RMSE and MAE to assess the model's predictive performance on a test set.
-- Visualization: Create plots to visualize the posterior distributions and the relationship between features and housing prices.
+- Generate predictions and credible intervals for house prices.
+- Visualize the predicted vs. actual prices to evaluate model performance.

+**Bonus Ideas (Optional)**:
+- Compare Bayesian regression results with classical linear regression.
+- Experiment with different priors and assess their impact on predictions.

 ---

-### Project 2: Time-Series Forecasting of Stock Prices (Difficulty: 2 - Medium)

-**Project Objective**
-Implement a Bayesian time-series model to forecast future stock prices based on historical data, optimizing for predictive accuracy and uncertainty quantification.
+**Project 2: Analyzing Customer Churn with Hierarchical Bayesian Models**
+**Difficulty**: 2 (Medium)
+**Project Objective**: Build a hierarchical Bayesian model to analyze customer churn in a subscription service, focusing on identifying factors influencing customer retention.

-**Dataset Suggestions**
+**Dataset Suggestions**:
-Access historical stock price data from public APIs or datasets available on Kaggle that provide time-series data of stock prices.

-**Tasks**
-- Data Acquisition: Gather historical stock price data and preprocess it for time-series analysis.
-- Model Specification: Specify a Bayesian time-series model (e.g., ARIMA or state-space model) using CmdStanPy with appropriate priors.
-- Parameter Estimation: Fit the model to the data and extract posterior distributions for the model parameters.
-- Forecasting: Generate forecasts for future stock prices and calculate credible intervals to quantify uncertainty.
-- Visualization: Plot the historical data, forecasts, and credible intervals to visualize the model's predictions.
+- Kaggle's "Telco Customer Churn" dataset.

+**Tasks**:
+- Define a hierarchical model to account for customer demographics and service usage.
+- Perform exploratory data analysis to understand churn patterns.
+- Fit the hierarchical model using CmdStanPy, including prior selection.
+- Analyze the posterior distributions of parameters to identify key predictors of churn.
+- Create visualizations to communicate findings and actionable insights.

+**Bonus Ideas (Optional)**:
+- Implement a model comparison technique to evaluate the effectiveness of different modeling approaches.
+- Explore the impact of different prior distributions on model estimates.

 ---

-### Project 3: Hierarchical Modeling of Student Performance (Difficulty: 3 - Hard)

-**Project Objective**
-Build a hierarchical Bayesian model to analyze student performance across different schools, optimizing for understanding the effects of school-level and individual-level factors on student outcomes.
+**Project 3: Forecasting Time Series Data with Bayesian Structural Time Series**
+**Difficulty**: 3 (Hard)
+**Project Objective**: Develop a Bayesian structural time series model to forecast future sales data, incorporating seasonal effects and potential interventions.

-**Dataset Suggestions**
+**Dataset Suggestions**:
-Utilize public datasets available on government education portals or Kaggle that provide information on student demographics, performance metrics, and school characteristics.

-**Tasks**
-- Data Collection: Gather and preprocess the dataset, ensuring to structure it for hierarchical modeling (students nested within schools).
-- Model Development: Define a hierarchical Bayesian model using CmdStanPy to account for both individual-level and school-level variability.
-- Model Fitting: Fit the model to the data, examining the posterior distributions of the parameters at both levels.
+- Kaggle's "Store Item Demand Forecasting Challenge" dataset.

+**Tasks**:
+- Construct a Bayesian structural time series model that includes seasonal and trend components using CmdStanPy.
+- Preprocess the dataset to create time series features (e.g., lagged variables).
-- Model Diagnostics: Perform posterior predictive checks and assess model convergence using diagnostics.
+- Fit the model to historical sales data and assess model diagnostics.
-- Interpretation: Analyze the results to interpret the impact of different factors on student performance and visualize the hierarchical structure.
+- Forecast future sales and quantify uncertainty in predictions.
+- Visualize the forecast along with historical data and confidence intervals.

-**Bonus Ideas (Optional)**
+**Bonus Ideas (Optional)**:
-- For Project 1: Compare the Bayesian regression model with traditional linear regression to highlight the advantages of Bayesian methods.
+- Compare the Bayesian approach with traditional time series methods like ARIMA.
-- For Project 2: Experiment with different priors and model structures to see how it affects forecasting accuracy.
+- Experiment with adding external regressors to improve forecast accuracy.
-- For Project 3: Extend the model to include interaction terms or additional predictors, such as socioeconomic factors, to enhance the analysis.